 Section 184 Loan mortgage rates are lower than most conventional programs and consistent with other government-backed low down payment programs such as the FHA, VA and USDA loans.
 Additionally, unlike most mortgage programs, borrowers with lower credit score are not required to pay higher mortgage rates.
 The mortgage rate is lower because the program is backed by a government agency and borrowers pay mortgage insurance fees.
 If possible, borrowers should shop multiple lenders to find the Section 184 Loan with the lowest mortgage rate and closing costs.

 Closing Costs and Extra Fees

-The Section 184 Home Loan Program charges standard closing costs and fees and monitors approved lenders to ensure that they do not charge borrowers excessive fees.
+The Section 184 Home Loan Program charges standard closing costs and fees and monitors approved lenders to ensure that they do not charge borrowers excessive fees, which helps prevent predatory lending.
 Additionally, aside from the upfront and ongoing monthly mortgage insurance fees, borrower are not required to pay extra costs to participate in the Section 184 Loan Program.

 Along with their mortgage payment, the program requires borrowers to pay property tax, homeowners insurance and ongoing mortgage insurance fees into an impound account on a monthly basis.
 An impound account is a trust account controlled by the lender from which expenses such as taxes and insurance are paid when due.
 The impound account does not affect the amount of fees the borrower is required to pay for the mortgage.